-Sierra Leone Opportunities for Business Action (SOBA) is a UK Aid funded private sector development programme that uses a market systems approach to facilitate economic growth in Sierra Leone.
-The programme collaborates with a breadth of businesses within agriculture, light manufacturing, and sustainable energy to trial and to scale innovative and inclusive business practices that reduce poverty and improve economic opportunities and outcomes for poor women and men.
-The programme also provides targeted technical and financial investment with the aim of growing businesses and improving farmer and small-scale entrepreneur performance and market position.
+Sierra Leone Opportunities for Business Action (SOBA) is a private sector development programme that uses a market systems approach to facilitate pro-poor economic growth in Sierra Leone.
+The programme collaborates with private sector businesses in three primary areas: (1) agriculture, (2) renewable energy, (3) professional services and entrepreneurship markets, to trial and to scale innovative and inclusive business practices that reduce poverty and improve economic opportunities for poor women and men.

-Implemented by Adam Smith International and funded by the UK Government, programme collaborates with the private sector and investors to introduce pro-poor market innovations that result in significant and sustained economic growth for all.
-SOBA also works with the Government of Sierra Leone’s Ministry of Trade and Industry (MTI), Ministry of Agriculture, Forestry and Food Security (MAFFS) and the Ministry of Energy (MoE).
+SOBA is implemented by Adam Smith International and funded by UK Aid.
+The programme also works with the Government of Sierra Leone’s Ministry of Trade and Industry (MTI), Ministry of Agriculture, Forestry and Food Security (MAFFS) and the Ministry of Energy (MoE).

 Principles & Approach

 |1||SOBA is a market systems development programme|

 |2||SOBA focuses on facilitating change at scale by targeting underlying causes and breakdowns within market systems that inhibit pro-poor growth and opportunity.|